Why your local library might be hiring a social worker

 A growing need

-Whaler says she has consistently found libraries to be central to their communities.
-For that reason, library staff are often more keenly aware of their community's emerging needs than other public entities may be.
+Wahler says she has consistently found libraries to be central to their communities.
+For that reason, library staff members are often more keenly aware of their community's emerging needs than other public entities may be.

-"Sometimes they're the first ones to know what gaps [in social services] exist, because those are the issues that are coming in the door with the patron population there," Whaler says.
+"Sometimes they're the first ones to know what gaps [in social services] exist, because those are the issues that are coming in the door with the patron population there," Wahler says.

-These percentages might seem small, Whaler says, but many patrons have multiple needs— many of which require specialized training to adequately address.
-And, Whaler notes, any given library is faced with hundreds of patrons in need of assistance.
+These percentages might seem small, Wahler says, but many patrons have multiple needs — many of which require specialized training to adequately address.
+And, Wahler notes, any given library is faced with hundreds of patrons needing assistance.

 Placing social workers in libraries makes a lot of sense, she says.

-"We are trained to assess and intervene with mental health, substance use, basic needs, poverty related needs, you know, a little bit of everything," Whaler says.
+"We are trained to assess and intervene with mental health, substance use, basic needs, poverty related needs, you know, a little bit of everything," Wahler says.

 Easier said than done